jacobezer/Server-Automation-PS/README.md

 # Server-Automation-PS
+<h3>Here are sample proof of concept scripts that successfully ran on my server please review and test them on your machine before execution.</h3>
-Basic windows server automation scripts written in powershell <br> check comments in script for more information
+Basic windows server automation scripts written in powershell <br> Check comments in script for more information <br>